-Taking that idea into our current world is not difficult to do with all of the analytical tools that are available today for business owners and the growing need to keep up with your traffic and customer behaviors.
+Taking that idea into our current world is not difficult to do with all of the analytical tools that are available today for business owners and the growing need to keep up with your website traffic and customer behaviors.

 No matter how good your business is doing or what your new business idea is, the market is unpredictable.
 You don’t know what is going to happen with customer demand, product availability, or even customer needs until it happens.
-Metrics is one way that you minimize this unpredictability.

-Marketing metrics, in short, is just another word for “indicators.”
-These are little things that tell us how your website and business are doing using specific factors.
+Digital marketing metrics, in short, is just another word for “indicators.”
+These business campaign performance indicators are little things that tell us how your website and business are doing using specific factors.

-If you want to make a difference in your website performance, you need to use measurable values that illustrate how effective you are on your sites.
+If you want to make a difference in your website performance, you need to use measurable values that illustrate how effective your marketing campaigns are on your sites.

 - Lets you apply various metrics in different ways